-The Board of Children's Endeavour Trust and the Local Governing Bodies of the schools recognise the need to ensure compliance with our duties under legislation and that this policy has regard to statutory guidance: Keeping Children Safe in Education (KCSiE), Working Together to Safeguard Children and locally agreed inter-agency procedures put in place by Suffolk Safeguarding Partnership Board.
+The governing body/proprietor1 recognises the need to ensure that it complies with its duties under legislation and this policy has regard to statutory guidance, Keeping Children Safe in Education (KCSiE), Working Together to Safeguard Children and locally agreed inter-agency procedures put in place by Suffolk Safeguarding Partnership Board.

-This policy will be reviewed annually, as a minimum, alongside the Child-on-Child Abuse Policy, Low-Level Concerns Policy, Online Safety and Single Central Record Policy.
-It will be made available publicly via the Trust and school websites or on request.
+This policy will be reviewed annually, as a minimum, and will be made available publicly via the school website or on request.